Managing Apache CloudStack Storage

 Creating volumes from a volume group with LVM

-We will give you an example of how to create a logical volume of around 199 GB that is recognised by the Linux OS, using two 100 GB data disks from CloudStack and a CentOS or Ubuntu VM.
+We will give you an example of how to create a logical volume of around 199 GB that is recognized by the Linux OS, using two 100 GB data disks from CloudStack and a CentOS or Ubuntu VM.

-To read how to create a data disk in the CloudStack panel click here.
+• To read how to create a data disk in the CloudStack panel click here.

 After attaching the data disks to your instance, it takes some seconds for the instance to display the new disks as block devices.